AmitKumarDas/Decisions/blogs/concurrency_via_communication.md

 Imagine a pipe connected across all the threads.
 A memory object can pass via this pipe and reach to all the threads one at a time.
 This sounds like threads need not do the typical housekeeping stuff.
 In other words, threads need not worry about putting up locks & then remembering to un-lock when job is done.
-This is otherwise treated as "**_explicitly dealings with locks_**".
+This worry is otherwise termed as "**_explicitly dealing with locks_**".

 In Go terms, the pipe is known as channel & threads are goroutines.
 Now that we understand how only one go routine has access to shared data at any given time, let us get into other details.

 References:
 - https://blog.golang.org/share-memory-by-communicating